ziluvatar/scala-play-angular-mongo/README.md

 * Google maps for location.
 It is pretty handy for adding or modifying a location just clicking the map.
 * Error/Info messages.
 The user gets information about if every operation has been done right or with failures.
 * Validation error messages.
 User can know and learn how the form should be filled with the right information.
+* The website is responsive to different screen sizes.
+It uses internally twitter bootstrap as base.

 Technical Decisions